Break and enter offences

 Domestic violence

-[17-060] Application of the De Simoni principle
+De Simoni principle

-The Queen v De Simoni (1981) 147 CLR 383 is authority for the proposition that a sentencer is entitled to consider all the conduct of the accused, including that which would aggravate the offence, but cannot take into account circumstances of aggravation which would have warranted a conviction for a more serious offence (see [1-500] De Simoni principle).
+The Queen v De Simoni (1981) 147 CLR 383 is authority for the proposition that a court is entitled to consider all the conduct of the accused, including that which would aggravate the offence, but cannot take into account circumstances of aggravation which would have warranted a conviction for a more serious offence (see [1-500] De Simoni principle).

-A court may properly take into account circumstances of aggravation (as described in s 105A(1) of the Crimes Act) which are not alleged in the indictment, when sentencing for an offence under s 112(2), (3).
+However, a court may properly take into account circumstances of aggravation (as described in s 105A(1) of the Crimes Act) which are not alleged in the indictment, when sentencing for an offence under s 112(2), (3).
 In R v Li (unrep, 9/7/97, NSWCCA) the offender was sentenced for an offence of specially aggravated break, enter and rob, being armed with a dangerous weapon.
-The sentencing judge took into account other circumstances of aggravation, including that the accused was in company and deprived the victim of his liberty.
-The Court held that this was permissible as these circumstances of aggravation grounded a less serious offence, namely one under s 112(2), than that for which the offender was being sentenced.
+The judge took into account other circumstances of aggravation, including that the accused was in company and deprived the victim of his liberty.
+The Court held this was permissible as these circumstances of aggravation grounded a less serious offence, namely one under s 112(2), than that for which the offender was being sentenced.
 The De Simoni principle was therefore not applicable.
 This aspect of the decision in R v Li was followed in Marshall v R [2007] NSWCCA 24 at [10]; MM v R [2016] NSWCCA 235 at [118]; Taufa v R [2020] NSWCCA 264 at [81]–[82].

 In Taufa v R, the offender was found not guilty by a jury of a s 112(3) offence involving use of a dangerous weapon, but convicted of the statutory alternative, under s 112(2) which involved being armed with an “offensive weapon”.
-The sentencing judge noted the offender appeared to have a gun, and found he had a “toy gun”.
+The judge noted the offender appeared to have a gun, and found he had a “toy gun”.
 The De Simoni principle precluded a finding the offender carried an imitation pistol, but not that he carried a toy gun: [98].

 Form 1 offences and De Simoni